vmleon/mysql-dataintegrator-datascience-workshop/lab4/README.md

 \sql
 ```

-Set `nature` as the schema in use.
+Set `nature` as the Schema in use.

 ```
 use nature;